Coyote Business Consulting

-Coyote Business Consulting Group is intended to be mutually beneficial for both the students and the businesses.
-The consulting service will be offered at no charge to businesses and students will have the opportunity to receive academic credits, financial support, and real-world experience.
-This program is available to all businesses, but a special emphasis will be placed on small businesses, as they are the backbone of the economy.
+Coyote Business Consulting is intended to be mutually beneficial for both the students and your business.
+Consulting services are offered at no charge to organization, and students will have the opportunity to receive academic credits, financial support, and real-world experience.
+CBC projects are now offered in both the Fall Spring semesters and run approximately 10 weeks.

 - Businesses will need to complete a project proposal form outlining the scope of their project by Friday, August 12, 2022.
 Proposals may focus on any business need (Examples - not a complete list: Marketing plans, e-commerce recommendations/solutions, product development cost life cycle analysis, target market analysis, human resource management plans, job descriptions, emergency preparedness plans, supply chain management strategies, financial strategies, survey development).